-→ How does J-Band compare to

-alternative joint solutions in the

-categories of air quality,

-greenhouse gas emissions, and

-safety?

-Under the base conditions of the model, J-Band outperforms all the analyzed joint solutions

-How will J-Band's sustainability benefits shift in the future, due to climate change, distracted driving, and possible policy developments?

-With worker deaths trending upwards over the last few years, climate change impacting roadways in a variety of detrimental ways, J-Band has the potential to be more resilient to climate change impacts and stresses brought about by distracted driving, as well as reducing the amount of time crews will be performing maintenance.

-→Which agencies and organizations that have control over the adoption and expansion of J-Band, also have interests in sustainability?

-Most states DOTs and agencies acknowledge the role that they have in helping to achieving state, region, etc. greenhouse gas emission reduction targets.
+→How does J-Band compare to alternative joint solutions in the categories of air quality, greenhouse gas emissions, and safety?
+Under the base conditions of the model, J-Band outperforms all the analyzed joint solutions →Will J-Band's safety benefits become even more important in the future due to distracted driving and future policy developments?
+Due to distracted driving , centerline rumble strips are becoming increasingly common.
+Future policy developments are expected to increase their usage.
+They can reduce head-on collisions and can be installed without compromising road life when J-Band is applied.
+With worker deaths trending upwards over the last few years, longer-lasting roads decrease the amount of time workers are exposed to dangerous work zones in the middle of the road. →Which agencies and organizations that have control over the adoption and expansion of J-Band, also have interest in sustainability?
+Most state DOTs and agencies acknowledge the role that they have in helping to achieve state, regional, etc. greenhouse gas emission reduction targets .
 Similarly, for contractors that have shown an interest in sustainability, their focus on implementing sustainable solutions and reduction targets is growing.

-How can J-Band communicate its sustainability benefits to those parties?

-Stakeholders in the interviews recommended transparency again and again.
-The findings are only as valuable as peoples' trust in them.
-Sharing openly is essential to building that trust.
-We recommend disclosing results alongside data sources, assumptions, gaps filled, etc.